 We review a number of areas including the amount of involvement students have had in school and their community, class rank, academic rigor (Concurrent Enrollment, AP classes, etc.) and ACT/SAT scores.

 The Community Enrichment Scholars program recognizes students who are involved in cultural, heritage activities supporting the values of diverse communities.

 The Sooner Traditions Scholars scholarship was established to increase the enrollment of students from the urban schools in Oklahoma City and Tulsa area that have less than an average of six new freshmen enrolling to the University of Oklahoma each year.
 The schools included are:

 OU partners with RaiseMe to award micro-scholarships based on your high school achievements.
 As you add good grades, activities, and more to your RaiseMe portfolio, you can instantly earn up to $6,000 to use towards OU tuition.
 These micro-scholarships accumulate during your time in high school, so the sooner you sign up, the more you can earn!

-Here's what you could earn:
+Here's what you could earn among many other options:

 These micro-scholarships represent the minimum scholarship amount promised from OU.

 CASH is where current OU students can apply for all merit and financial need-based OU scholarships from October 1 to February 1 each year.

 College-wide scholarships, departmental scholarships, financial aid scholarships, study abroad scholarships, Sooner Parents scholarships, and campus awards are all housed in CASH.
 Undergraduate, graduate, liberal studies, international, and study abroad populations are encouraged to access the system to apply for scholarships.

 To apply for scholarships through CASH, visit the Scholarships homepage.